galaxyproject/training-material/Dev-Corner/tutorials/charts.md

 >    curl https://raw.githubusercontent.com/biasmv/pv/master/bio-pv.min.js -o plugin.js
 >    ```

-Now that the directory structure is in place and the plugin has been made available, we will continue with building our *Chart* plugin.
+Now that the directory structure is in place and the 3rd-party code has been made available, we will continue with building our *Chart* plugin.
 Each *Charts* visualization contains three files:

 - A logo (`logo.png`) which will appear in *Chart*'s plugin selection interface
 - A configuration file (`config.js`) describing input parameters and options